rh17983/Failure-Predictor-PREVENT/Readme.md

 # Introduction
 ---

-This artifact includes:
+This artefact includes:

-1. **a large data set of KPIs** (values of metrics collected from different nodes) that we obtained by running a large set of experiments on [**REDIS**](https://redis.io/), a commercially compliant, distributed cloud system.
+1. **A large data set of KPIs** (values of metrics collected from different nodes) that we obtained by running a large set of experiments on [**REDIS**](https://redis.io/), a commercially compliant, distributed cloud system.
-2. **the results of experimenting with Prevent, Premise [1], and Loud [2]**, three tools for predicting and localizing failures in multi-tier distributed systems, to comparatively evaluate their performance to predict and localize failures in dynamic systems.
+2. **The results of experimenting with Prevent, Premise [1], and Loud [2]**, three tools for predicting and localizing failures in multi-tier distributed systems, to comparatively evaluate their performance to predict and localize failures in dynamic systems.
-3. **toolset to execute Prevent, Premise [1], and Loud [2]** in order to replicate our results (point 2 above) based on the provided datasets of KPIs (point 1 above).
+3. **The toolset to execute Prevent, Premise [1], and Loud [2]** to replicate our results (point 2 above) based on the provided datasets of KPIs (point 1 above).

 **Prevent** combines two approaches, **PREVENT-A** and **PREVENT-E**, that offer implementations of state classifiers to predict failures, both integrated with the same anomaly ranker to localize faults.